thtg88/crypto-coin-watcher/README.md

 # Crypto Coin Watcher

-Crypto Coin Watcher is an application that fetches prices of crypto currencies and calculates averages and sends alerts to users.
+Crypto Coin Watcher is an application that sends you alerts about prices and averages of crypto currencies.

 ## Requirements

-- PHP 8.0
+- PHP 8.0: on macOS you can install it via Homebrew: `brew install php@8.0`;
-- Composer 2
+- Composer 2: see the [Composer documentation](https://getcomposer.org/download/) for instructions to install it

 ## Functionality

 Crypto Coin Watcher has 3 types of alerts available:

-- Regular alerts (daily or weekly): send an email about the trend and min and max value of a set of crypto currencies, from the past period of time
+- Regular alerts (daily or weekly): send an email about the trend and min and max value of a set of crypto currencies, for a past period of time;
-- Threshold alert: send an email when a crypto currency goes above or below a certain configured fiat currency threshold
+- Threshold alert: send an email when a crypto currency goes above or below a certain configured fiat currency threshold;
-- Variation alert: send an email whenever a crypto currency has a growth of a certain percentage in the past 2h
+- Variation alert: send an email whenever a crypto currency has a growth of a certain percentage in the past 2h;

 ## Technologies